womenbuildweb3/30daysofweb3.xyz/curriculum/en/4-creating-your-subgraph/6-deploying-your-subgraph.md

+---
+title: Deploying to the Hosted Service
-# Deploying to the Hosted Service
+description: Deploying to the Hosted Service
+optional: false
+---

 Open up the subgraph you created on The Graph's Hosted Service, and select the “Show commands” button under Deploy.